r4victor/tenthousandmeters/content/blog/python_bts_03.md

 We can clearly see the separation between the initialization phases.
 The core phase is done by `pyinit_core()`, and the main phase is done by `pyinit_main()`.
 The `pyinit_core()` function initializes the "core" of Python.
 More specifically,

-1. It prepares the configuration: parses the command line arguments, reads the environment variables, calculates the path configuration, chooses the encodings for the standard streams and the file system and writes all of this to the appropriate place in `config`.
+1. It prepares the configuration: parses command line arguments, reads environment variables, calculates the path configuration, chooses the encodings for the standard streams and the file system and writes all of this to `config`.
 2. It applies the configuration: configures the standard streams, generates the secret key for hashing, creates the main interpreter state and the main thread state, initializes the GIL and takes it, enables the GC, initializes built-in types and exceptions, initializes the `sys` module and the `builtins` module and sets up the import system for built-in and frozen modules.

 During the first step, CPython calculates `config.module_search_paths `, which will be later copied to `sys.path`.
-Otherwise, this step is not very interesting, so let's look at  `pyinit_config()` , which `pyinit_core()` calls to perform the second step:
+Otherwise, this step is not very interesting, so let's look at  `pyinit_config()` that `pyinit_core()` calls to perform the second step:

 ```C
 static PyStatus